-During the night of 20th March 2003, all four patrol vessels spotted a number of suspicious vessels coming down the Khor Abdullah and decided to intercept them.
 It was not possible to conduct a detailed search during the night and so the vessels and crews were held until morning.
 In the morning, a number of Australian forces boarded to investigate, what they found was nothing short of incredible.

 The tug Jumariya had a barge with carefully concealed mine storage and launching facilities

 The Jumariya barge was carrying 20 Manta and 48 LUGM mines ready to launch and on the deck of the Al Raya, 18 LUGM mines with cut oil drums as covers.
 The LUGM is a conventional buoyant contact mine with the familiar Hertz horns and 200kg explosive filler.
 The Italian made (Now Rheinmetall) Manta mines were much more dangerous as they are both acoustic and magnetically triggered with a 140kg warhead.

 The combined UK/US/AUS force eventually made them all safe and removed their crews for detention.
 Soon after, the task of clearing the port and approach lanes commenced.

 Clearing the Port

 The composite force for port clearance consisted of three teams, one each from Australia, the UK and the USA.
 They drove into the port on the 24th of March, with security provided by USMC and Polish forces.

-Australian Clearance Diving Team 3 (AUSCDT 3) was the only coalition unit with established harbour clearance SOP’s so they were tasked with clearing the berths and associated facilities at Umm Qasr to enable berthing of vessels, although RN Clearance Divers would also do a huge element of clearance activity.
+Australian Clearance Diving Team 3 (AUSCDT 3) was the only coalition unit with established harbour clearance SOP’s so they were initially tasked with clearing the berths and associated facilities at Umm Qasr to enable berthing of vessels, although RN Clearance Divers would also do a huge element of clearance activity.
 The Australian force also noted that US Navy MCM forces arrived without ammunition or explosives so had to be sustained by the Australian force.
 The US Navy team did not have any NBC equipment either.

 The port was a difficult environment, strong tidal currents and extremely poor visibility being the two main problems and because of the extremely cluttered sea bottom environment, conventional detection using sonar was almost impossible.